-- The region is comprised of diverse, livable communities. - Through a coordinated effort between DRCOG and local communities, new urban development occurs in an orderly and

-- compact pattern within regionally designated growth areas. - Connected urban centers and multimodal corridors throughout the region accommodate a growing share of the region's housing and employment.
+- The region is comprised of diverse, livable communities. - New urban development occurs within the contiguous and designated areas identified in the Urban Growth Boundary/Area (UGB/A). - Connected urban centers and multimodal corridors accommodate a growing share of the region's housing and employment.

 Metro Vision reflects that the decisions local governments make in determining when, where and how growth will occur are determined by local circumstances and also that each community has its own view of the future.
 The plan anticipates many areas in the region will experience significant change during the next 10 to 20 years, while other areas are well-established and likely to remain comparatively stable.
 Because this theme focuses largely on regional land use and growth management issues, it places an intentional focus on specific areas within the region that have historically been identified as key components of an overall regional development pattern that contributes to local and regional aspirations.
 The theme further recognizes that communities across the region contribute to regional goals and priorities in ways as diverse as the region's communities themselves.